 - “Not only mine, every child is special.
 They deserve God’s grace in everything.”

-The theme for 2022 is “Inclusion, for every child”.
+The theme for 2023 is “For Every Child, Every Right”.
 This theme urges people to advocate, celebrate and promote children’s rights by including every child in a strive for a secure future.